clayshieh/django-imessage/README.md

 -----
 iOS and OSX store all your SMS/Messages in a sqlite database.
 This gets downloaded to your computer each time you backup/sync your phone via iTunes.

 This is a django app which allows you to drop your SMS database into it, fire it up and have all your messages in a nice browseable web app.
+In addition to just viewing your messages, you can also search by date and/or query terms.

 Why?
 ----